ansys/pyaedt/doc/source/Resources/User_Guide.rst

 1. Pyaedt has to be installed on Client and Server machines
 2. No need to have AEDT installed on client machine
-3. Same Python version has to be used on client and server (CPython 3.6+ or Ironpython embedded in AEDT Installation)
+3. Same Python version has to be used on client and server (CPython 3.6+ or IronPython embedded in AEDT Installation)

-Here one example of usage on Windows Server or Linux Server(Ironpython):
+Here one example of usage on Windows Server or Linux Server (IronPython):

 .. code:: python

     # Launch the latest installed version of AEDT in graphical mode.

     from pyaedt.common_rpc import server
-    # ansysem_path and non_graphical are needed only for Linux Ironpython Server
+    # ansysem_path and non_graphical are needed only for Linux IronPython Server
     server(ansysem_path="/path/to/ansys/executable/folder", non_graphical=True)

 On Client Side: